-As part of the Childhood Obesity Plan (chapters 1 and 2) Government has proposed a Healthy Schools Rating Scheme (HSRS) which would be used to evaluate how schools are supporting children to keep themselves healthy.
+As part of the response to the Childhood Obesity Plan (chapters 1 and 2) the UK Government proposed a Healthy Schools Rating Scheme (HSRS) which would be used to evaluate how schools are supporting children to keep themselves healthy.

 Owing to our successful campaigns in London schools, we are now able to influence government policy on school food.

 In 2012, SFM was proud to be invited to be part of the Expert Panel charged by the DfE to come up with the School Food Plan.

 Secondary school food is a hot topic at the moment and we're gathering evidence to find out what's happening in your schools.
 With your help we can build a campaign to improve school food in secondary schools.

 Since its inception in 2010, School Food Matters has been an active member of the All Party Parliamentary Group on School Food chaired by Sharon Hodgson MP.

 In 2011, together with Jamie Oliver, Children's Food Campaign, LACA, Children's Food Trust and Food for Life, SFM asked supporters to lobby their MPs to sign EDM 54, calling for the mandatory school food standards to apply to all schools without exemption.

 Since September 2014, school meals have been free to all infant school children.
 We need to work hard to safeguard this policy and demonstrate to government the benefits of making school meals free.